andreaalessandretti/VirtualArena/README.md

 ### Ex 01: Control of a Unicycle Model
 This example addresses the control of unicycle system.
 We will see how to :
 - Define controller in a separate file
-- Custom StagePlotFunction
+- Use custom StagePlotFunction
-- Custom StoppingCriteria
+- Use custom StoppingCriteria

 Main file ```ex01runme_Unicyle.m```: